Frequently Asked Questions

 - What happens if I want to attend the face-to-face meetings but the group is full?

-You will be placed on a waiting list for the face-to-face meetings and if a spot becomes available, the Group Organiser will get in touch.
+You will be placed on a waiting list for the face-to-face meetings and if a spot becomes available, the Group Organisers will get in touch.

 You can also become a member of the Online network via Facebook, Twitter and the Website.